jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 Each possible value to `BASE + (HASH VALUE int * LENGTH)` is collectively referred to as a _hash table_.

-Hash values are not always unique,* in which case elements are tied to the element that already resides at that location.
+Hash values are not always unique,* in which case elements are tied to the element that already resides at that location, as a linked list.
 See [Hashing](https://jfspps.github.io/howtos/DataStructuresAndAlgorithmsinC++/27_Hashing/#hashing-techniques) to visualise this.
 Clearly having fewer hash values in the table hinders search functions, since such functions have to evaluate multiple elements for a given hash value.

 Carrying on with the MFC `CPoint` example: